-I am so excited to have created this platform and to now have the opportunity to share with others all that inspires me and most importantly to tell my story.
-I hope you leave here feeling inspired and knowing that if you believe in yourself, good things will happen.
+I created this platform to have the opportunity to share with others all that inspires me and most importantly to tell my story.

 So we packed up and moved to Dallas, TX, with an infant, away from family, friends, my support system, and everything I ever knew.
-And as if that wasn’t hard enough, I became pregnant with our second daughter, Eleanor.
+We took a leap of faith and just went for it.

 My style is following my intuition.
 It is unplanned and generally a reflection of my mood.

 I don’t have a specific approach to my blog, other than staying real and telling my stories and truths through the magic of photography and writing.
-Creating unique, and original content is something that motivates me.
-I am so excited for you to join me on this new journey.
+I am very passionate about creating unique, and original content.
+Also connecting with other mothers and hearing their own journey is something that motivates me.
 I am learning every single day as Modish Mel grows into what it’s meant to be.
-I don’t know where this journey will lead next, but I do know hard work and dedication and believing in yourself leads to good things.
-Your time and willingness to support Modish Mel is deeply appreciated.
+I don’t know where this journey will lead, but I do know hard work and dedication and believing in yourself only leads to good things.

 Thank you so much for stopping by.